 - Consider NSAIDs or a low dose triptan during menses

-- Consider natural and homeopathic remedies and other supplements known to help those with migraine.
+- Consider natural and homeopathic remedies and supplements known to help those with migraine.

-What do you want to try to better manage menstrual migraines?
-Let me know in the comments below!
+Are you struggling with menstrual migraine?
+Let me know in the comments below.

 - MacGregor E.A., Brandes J., Eikermann A., Giammarco R. (2004) Impact of migraine on patients and their families: the migraine and zolmitriptan evaluation (MAZE) survey-phase III.
 Curr Med Res Opin 20: 1143–1150